kubernetes/website/content/en/docs/tasks/debug-application-cluster/audit.md

 ### Log backend

 Log backend writes audit events to a file in JSON format.
-You can configure log audit backend using the following [kube-apiserver][kube-apiserver] flags:
+You can configure log audit backend using the following `kube-apiserver` flags:

 - `--audit-log-path` specifies the log file path that log backend uses to write audit events.
 Not specifying this flag disables log backend. `-` means standard out